towardsthecloud/aws-cdk-starter-kit/README.md

 Additionally, the workflow includes a separate task to destroy the CDK stacks for the feature branch when the branch is deleted or the pull request is closed, ensuring that the resources are cleaned up after the testing is complete.

-## AWS CDK Starterkit for Python Users
+## AWS CDK Starter Kit for Python Users

-> **Looking for the Python version of this AWS CDK starter kit?** Check out the [AWS CDK Python Starterkit](https://github.com/towardsthecloud/aws-cdk-python-starterkit) for a tailored experience that leverages the full power of AWS CDK with Python.
+> **Looking for the Python version of this AWS CDK starter kit?** Check out the [AWS CDK Python Starter Kit](https://github.com/towardsthecloud/aws-cdk-python-starter-kit) for a tailored experience that leverages the full power of AWS CDK with Python.

 ## Acknowledgements